 North Shaolin Temple

 The North Shaolin Temple is located in Man Cheng, Baoding City.
 Baoding is found in Hebei Province, south of Beijing and north of Shijiazhuang.
-It is here where Hu Long Temple’s Head Master, Matt Bindon was awarded his Shaolin Temple name ‘Shi Heng Liang’ by the Abbot and Senior Monks and recognised as a 35th generation Shaolin Warrior Disciple.
+It is here where Hu Long Temple’s Head Master, Matt Bindon was awarded his Shaolin Temple name.

 The North Shaolin Temple has a vast but relatively unknown history.
 In the Yuan Dynasty, a devoted monk called Fuyu was appointed by the Emperor to be the Abbot and Master of Temples of the Sonasan.
 Abbot Fuyu spent the rest of his life managing the Temples and teaching Buddhist knowledge to students and fellow believers.
 The number of his followers expanded during the course of his life.
 He was also recognized for holding a number of martial arts conferences which helped to spread Shaolin Kung Fu.
 His devotion to Ch’an Buddhism and successful management of the Temples was rewarded by the Emperor.
 In 1312 AD Abbot Fuyu he was given the position of Da Si Kong Kai Fu Yi Tong San Si for his immense contribution.